 Some winemakers have rediscovered the tradition and reuse of amphorae (karasi) while while others follow the organic way.
 Savoring Armenian wine means taking a cultural journey through time.
 This means in a few glasses to enjoy at least six thousand years of tradition.
 And this is not a trifle!

 High-quality brandy is also made from this precious grapes.
 It is perhaps less famous than French cognac, but undoubtedly proves equally lovable, if not better.
 Winston Churchill, a well-known consumer and admirer of alcohol, preferred it above all.

-Upon request, “Original Armenia” organizes wonderful tours focused not only on territory, art and culture, but also on wine-making, oenology, with visits to the best wineries / producers of Armenia wine and typical and traditional cuisines.
+Upon request, “Original Armenia” organizes wonderful tours focused not only on territory, art and culture, but also on wine-making, oenology, with visits to the best wineries / producers of armenian wine and typical and traditional cuisines.